lit/lit/packages/lit-virtualizer/README.md

 render(templateResult, document.querySelector("#post-list"));
 ```

-In this example, just `items` and `template` were configured.
+In this example, just `items` and `renderItem` were configured.
 You can also specify the scroll target and whether or not to use shadow DOM.